Regio II Caelimontium: Geographic extent and features

 Regio II largely followed the contours of the Caelian Hill.
 To the west, its boundary was the Via Tusculana, and the south was eventually enclosed by the Aurelian Walls, through which two gates passed: the Porta Metronia and the Porta Asinaria.
-A measurement taken at the end of the 4th century recorded that the perimeter of the region was 12,200 Roman feet (approximately 3.61km).
+A measurement taken at the end of the 4th century recorded that the perimeter of the region was 12,200 Roman feet (approximately 3.61 km).

 The region was dominated by the Temple of Claudius, which occupied much of the Caelian Hill.
 The region also contained the Macellum Magnum (or Great Market), the station of the fifth cohort of the Vigiles, and the Castra Peregrina.
 Also mentioned as being situated here was the Caput Africae, probably an educational and training institution (paedagogium) for young boys who would serve as imperial staff.
 A grotto, the Antrum Cyclopis was also present, situated in the side of the hill.

 At the turn of the 5th century, the regio contained seven aediculae (shrines), 127 domūs (patrician houses), 27 horrea (warehouses), 85 balneae (bath houses) and 65 loci (fountains).
 It also contained the ludus matutinus, a gladiator school.